ooni/gatherings/internal/2017-10-montreal/measurement-kit.md

 5. Rapid response measurements (engine that you can give it information to trigger tests depending on what is needed) -- Modify the engine of Glasnost

-6. Support follow-up measuremnts (identifies follow-up measurements, logic inside of MK)
+6. Support follow-up measuremnts (identifies follow-up measurements, there was rought consensus on putting the logic inside of MK rather than outside it &mdash; i.e. internal rather than external DSL?)